 Whether you’re looking for an alternative to bell peppers or just want to add something new and exciting to your meals, there are plenty of options available.
 So don’t be afraid to get creative with this unique vegetable – it will surely be a tasty addition to any dish!

 Thanks for reading and we hope you learned something new today!

-Simona Jennings is the founder of a juice bar and restaurant that serves fresh juices and smoothies, acai bowls, and other globally-inspired plant-based foods.
-They have years of experience in the juice bar and restaurant industry, are nutritionist certified, and motivated to provide healthy food options to their community.
+I am Simona Jennings, wife of Giselle and co-founder of our juice bar and restaurant.
+We serve fresh juices and smoothies, acai bowls, and other globally-inspired plant-based foods.
+We have years of experience in the juice bar and restaurant industry, are nutritionist certified, and motivated to provide healthy food options to our community.